vigou3/emacs-modified-windows/content/_index.md

-Emacs Modified for Windows is a 64-bit (x64) distribution of [GNU Emacs](https://www.gnu.org/software/emacs/) **27.2** (released August 10, 2020) bundled with a few select packages for R developers and LaTeX users.
+Emacs Modified for Windows is a 64-bit (x64) distribution of [GNU Emacs](https://www.gnu.org/software/emacs/) **27.2** (released March 25, 2021) bundled with a few select packages for R developers and LaTeX users.

 The additions to stock Emacs are the following: